csecht/CountBOINCtasks/README.md

 ## count-tasks

 A utility for monitoring task data reported by the boinc-client.
-It may be useful for comparing task or workunit productivity between different hosts or host configurations.
+It may be useful for comparing task productivity between different computers or configurations.

 Developed with Python 3.8, under Ubuntu 20.04.
 Intended for use on all operating systems, but so far only tested in the development environment.